 In 2018, however, the Supreme Court declared the PASPA unconstitutional under the 10th Amendment.
 The federal government had overstepped its powers, the Court said.
 A federal law cannot “commandeer the legislative process of the states by compelling to enact or enforce a regulatory program” (as cited in "There's Gambling Going on Here?
 Shocking!"
-"Your Winnings, Sir" by Greenfogel, 2018).
+"Your Winnings, Sir" by Greenfogel, 2018, para.
+2).
 It is up to each state to decide whether or not to authorize or operate sports betting systems, just as states do with lotteries, sweepstakes, or other forms of wagering.

 The Court’s decision dramatically changed the practice of sports gambling, making betting on NFL football, NCAA March Madness games, and many other sports legal instead of illegal activities.
 States across the country are passing sports betting legislation led by New Jersey that is seeking to reestablish Atlantic City as an entertainment center and revenue-generating tourist destination.